 - Go live with a Magento 2 website.

 While the aim of Magento 1 to Magento 2 migration is to enhance a store’s functionality, a reckless approach to this process can do more harm than good.
-The best solution is to entrust the migration to Magento support team.
-Still, we find it necessary to warn merchants of potential mistakes to minimize a possibility of negative experience.
+Our customers sometimes share the stories of their less successful migrations, and we’ve summarized the mistakes to avoid.

 - Wrong time.
 Magento 2 migration, no matter how expertly it is addressed, always disrupts the store’s operation.
 Therefore, it shouldn’t be planned for holiday times or seasonal sales.